UW Huskies receiver Terrell Bynum says he will transfer for final season

-Washington receiver Terrell Bynum announced on social media on Monday that he plans to play elsewhere in his final season of college eligibility.
+SEATTLE — Washington receiver Terrell Bynum announced on social media on Monday, Dec.
+27, that he plans to play elsewhere in his final season of college eligibility.

 Bynum played in eight games as a fifth-year junior last season and had 26 receptions for 436 yards (team-best 16.8 yards per reception) and four touchdowns.
 That earned him All-Pac-12 honorable mention.